Sun: Religious aspects

-In the Bible, Malachi 4:2 mentions the "Sun of Righteousness" (sometimes translated as the "Sun of Justice"), which some Christians have interpreted as a reference to the Messiah (Christ).
 In ancient Roman culture, Sunday was the day of the sun god.
-It was adopted as the Sabbath day by Christians who did not have a Jewish background.
+In paganism, the Sun was a source of life.
+It was the centre of a popular cult among Romans, who would stand at dawn to catch the first rays of sunshine as they prayed.
+The celebration of the winter solstice (which influenced Christmas) was part of the Roman cult of Sol Invictus.
+It was adopted as the Sabbath day by Christians.
 The symbol of light was a pagan device adopted by Christians, and perhaps the most important one that did not come from Jewish traditions.
-In paganism, the Sun was a source of life, giving warmth and illumination to mankind.
-It was the center of a popular cult among Romans, who would stand at dawn to catch the first rays of sunshine as they prayed.
-The celebration of the winter solstice (which influenced Christmas) was part of the Roman cult of the unconquered Sun (Sol Invictus).
-Christian churches were built with an orientation so that the congregation faced toward the sunrise in the East.
+Christian churches were built so that the congregation faced toward the sunrise.
+In the Bible, the Book of Malachi mentions the "Sun of Righteousness", which some Christians have interpreted as a reference to the Messiah (Christ).

-Tonatiuh, the Aztec god of the sun, was usually depicted holding arrows and a shield and was closely associated with the practice of human sacrifice.
+Tonatiuh, the Aztec god of the sun, was closely associated with human sacrifice.
 The sun goddess Amaterasu is the most important deity in the Shinto religion, and she is believed to be the direct ancestor of all Japanese emperors.